 Kitchens come in all shapes and sizes, but that does not mean you have to compromise your aesthetic.
 It just means that is it so important to pick out the right kinds of decor items when designing one.

-Good lighting is crucial in any size of kitchen, so you can properly cook and prepare food without sacrificing any ambience.
+Good lighting is crucial in any size of the kitchen, so you can properly cook and prepare food without sacrificing any ambiance.

 For a medium-sized (up to 200 square foot) kitchen: Opt for a statement flush mount to draw your eye up to the ceiling and create the illusion of a larger room.

 For a large (more than 200 square foot) kitchen: Install an eye-catching pendant light to create a focal piece for your substantial kitchen space.

 An organized sink zone is essential to keeping countertops clean and clutter-free no matter what size the kitchen.

 Small kitchen: We recommend using a stylish over-the-sink organizer to free up countertop space.

 Medium-sized kitchen: Consider investing in some solid under-the-sink organizers to stow your kitchen sink-related necessities neatly away from plain sight.

 Large kitchen: If the storage room is not a problem, try a clean-lined counter organizer to keep your sink area nice and tidy.